ppy/osu-wiki/news/2025/2025-12-19-osu-world-cup-2025-concludes.md

 ## Match highlights

-In case you missed any previous weeks, here's a little refresher of all the previous matches that earned themselves a highlight in the osu World Cup 2025!
+In case you missed any previous weeks, here's a little refresher of all the previous matches that earned themselves a highlight in the osu!
+World Cup 2025!

 | Match | Stage | Links |
 | :-- | :-- | :-- |